-APPEARANCE, ODOR AND COLOR: This gas mixture is colorless and odorless.
+APPEARANCE, ODOR AND COLOR: This gas mixture is colorless, with a disagreeable odor.

 HOW TO DETECT THIS SUBSTANCE (warning properties): There are no distinct warning properties of this gas mixture.
 In terms of leak detection, fittings and joints can be painted with a soap solution to detect leaks, which will be indicated by a bubble formation.